Query Tracker

 • settings: Additional query parameters in YSON format.

-• For CHYT, you must set a clique alias using the clique parameter.
+• In CHYT, you must set a clique alias using the clique parameter.
 Default value is the public clique.

-• For SPYT, you must set the housekeeping directory of an existing Spark cluster using the discovery_path parameter.
+• In SPYT, you must set the housekeeping directory of an existing Spark cluster using the discovery_path parameter.

 • draft: Used to mark draft queries.
 These queries are terminated automatically without execution.